 Life After Stetson

-American Studies at Stetson emphasizes individual advising to help students identify special interests.
-As a liberal arts field, American Studies does not train undergraduates for a specific profession, but the diverse knowledge and skills that students develop in these courses prepares students for many fields and many lines of work.
+Stetson University's American studies program emphasizes individual advising to help students identify special interests.
+As a liberal arts field, American studies does not train undergraduates for a specific profession; however, the diverse knowledge and skills that students develop in these courses prepares students for many fields and many lines of work.
 Our majors graduate with excellent background for law, business, public administration, government service, historic preservation, advertising, journalism, teaching, social work, and of course, graduate school in many fields.

-Other Sources for Career Information on Future Careers in American Studies:
+Other Resources for Future Careers in American Studies